-- A genuinely national programme: schools and employers anywhere in the country connect through Inspiring the Future - It is completely free of charge to teachers and volunteers - Volunteers from every sector and size of employer can volunteer - Teachers interested in any subject, taught at every level, can find volunteers working in relevant areas - Teachers drive contacts who better than teaching professionals to understand the needs of children and young people - Just in time through Inspiring the Future teachers can access volunteers when they need them - A secure, online platform connects teachers and volunteers - By using cutting edge technology to match schools and volunteers, employers can get great feedback on volunteering schemes
+- A genuinely national programme: schools and employers anywhere in the country connect through Inspiring the Future - It is completely free of charge to teachers and volunteers - Volunteers from every sector and size of employer can volunteer - Teachers interested in any subject, taught at every level, can find volunteers working in relevant areas - Teachers drive contacts who better than teaching professionals to understand the needs of children and young people - Just in time through Inspiring the Future teachers can access volunteers when they need them - A secure, online platform connects teachers and volunteers - By using cutting edge technology to match schools and volunteers, employers can get great feedback on volunteering schemes up to 18% are found.
+New research also help us understand why such small aspects of a school life can have such big effects.
+It is becoming clear that a great many young people have a very limited understanding of range of jobs which might suit their interests how to make sure they have a good chance getting into chosen careers.
+Too many young people are choosing course after the age of 16 which prepare them for In the UK, we have a number of longitudinal studies which follow young people from birth into adulthood regularly collecting data about their lives and experiences.
+We now know from these studies that teenag who were confused or unrealistic about their career aspirations at 16 are significantly less likely to do as well as peers after they leave education - they are more likely to experience unemployment and can expect to earn less.
+And this is why careers-focused employer contacts, which are at the heart of Inspiring Future, are so important.
+They give young people easy and quick way people who they instinctively trust.

-There is now compelling evidence that where young people gain insights into the world of work whilst still at school, they can expect to do better in their later working lives. me Access to this information helps them to make more informed decisions as they embark on their journeys from the classroom to the workplace. n When it comes to employer engagement in education, a lot of a little goes a long way in making a difference. of S References Crawford, C. et al. (2011) Young people's education and labour market choices.
-London: Department for Education. he and of Mann, A. et al. (2013) Nothing in Common: the career aspirations of young Britons mapped against projected labour market demand.
-London: UKCES, B-Live & Education and Employers Taskforce.
-S Mann, A. & Percy, C. (2014) "Employer engagement in British secondary education: wage earning outcomes experienced by young adults."
-Journal of Education and Work . ers Percy, C. & Mann, A. (2014) "School-mediated employer engagement and labour market outcomes for young adults" in Understanding Employer Engagement in Education, eds.
+There is now compelling evidence that where young people gain insights into the world of work whilst still at school, they can ome Access to this information helps them to make more informed decisions as they embark on their journeys from the classroom to the workplace. an When it comes to employer engagement in education, a lot of a little goes a long way in making a difference. of os References Crawford, C. et al. (2011) Young people's education and labour market choices.
+London: Department for Education. the and of Mann, A. et al. (2013) Nothing in Common: the career aspirations of young Britons mapped against projected labour market demand.
+London: UKCES, B-Live & Education and Employers Taskforce. s Mann, A. & Percy, C. (2014) "Employer engagement in British secondary education: wage earning outcomes experienced by young adults."
+Journal of Education and Work. t gers Percy, C. & Mann, A. (2014) "School-mediated employer engagement and labour market outcomes for young adults" in Understanding Employer Engagement in Education, eds.
 Mann, A., Stanley, J & Archer, L. London: Routledge.
 Staff, J. et al. (2011) "Uncertainty in early occupational aspirations."
-Social Forces , 89: 1-25.
-Yates, S. et al. (2011) "Early occupational aspirations and fractured transitions."
-Journal of Social Policy , 40: 513-534. ne summaries or full versions available at: to om www.educationandemployers.org/research Over its first two years, 451,409 young people have taken part in events with Inspiring the Future volunteers. \To 31/08/14 96% of teachers would recommend Inspiring the Future to a teacher in a similar school or of volunteers are new to working with schools and colleges.
+Social Forces , 89: 1-25. e Yates, S. et al. (2011) "Early occupational aspirations and fractured transitions."
+Journal of Social Policy , 40: 513-534. he summaries or full versions available at: s to om www.educationandemployers.org/research Over its first two years, 451,409 young people have taken part in events with Inspiring the Future volunteers.
+To 31/08/14 96% of teachers would recommend Inspiring the Future to a teacher in a similar school or of volunteers are new to working with schools and colleges.